Join one of the most effective community-based environmental groups in the country.

 - A working knowledge of conservation policies, conservation easements, and real estate transactions.

 - Experience working with rural landowners and the farming community.

 - Bachelor’s degree in agriculture, forestry, natural resources, planning, public policy, environmental studies, or a related field.

 - Ability to organize, coordinate and manage diverse activities and deadlines.

-- Knowledge and experience with Google Suite and Microsoft Office productivity software.
-Familiarity with ArcMap a plus.
+- Knowledge and experience with Google Suite and/or Microsoft Office productivity software.

 - Requires minimal supervision.